thomasteoh/thomasteoh.github.io/_posts/2015-04-21-violet-passing.md

 title: The passing of Violet
 comments: true
 category: Veterinary
+description: Violet passed away the other day from complications developed from chronic mitral valve insufficiency.
 ---

 Some sad news today.
 Violet, my partner's Cavalier King Charles, passed away in Hong Kong.
 She has had some long term heart difficulties spanning over half a decade, which worsened suddenly last night and this morning.